 There have been numerous cases in recent years where malicious actors created bogus software packages that look authentic, or infected existing open source packages with code that leaks sensitive data such as credentials or environment variables.
 According to a recent survey of 16,000 developers by NPM inc. - 77% of the respondents were concerned with the security of open source software packages.
-Some organizations have responded to this threat by isolating their sensitive AWS Lambda functions inside a Virtual Private Cloud (VPC) and using a NAT gateway to monitor/restrict outbound traffic.
+Some organizations have responded to this threat by isolating sensitive serverless functions inside a Virtual Private Cloud (VPC) and using a NAT gateway to monitor/restrict outbound traffic.
 However, this VPC-based solution presents its own technical challenges.

 FunctionShield uses a proprietary behavioral-based runtime protection engine, which enforces the behavior that you define.
 FunctionShield lives in and around the serverless language runtime.
 All you have to do is import the library into your code.
 No function wrapping required.
 FunctionShield doesn't wrap your code, or perform any kind of monkey-patching.

-Below is a sample code snippet, demonstrating how to use FunctionShield in your AWS Lambda function:
+Below is a sample code snippet, demonstrating how to use FunctionShield:

-At the moment, FunctionShield is offered with Node.js, Python and Java support for AWS Lambda.
+At the moment, FunctionShield is offered with the following runtimes support:

-FunctionShield logs are sent directly to your function's AWS CloudWatch log group.
+FunctionShield logs are sent directly to your function's AWS CloudWatch log group or Google cloud logs.
 Here are a few sample logs, demonstrating the log format you should expect: